We Interviewed the Shit Out of LeAnn Rimes

 Photo by Sara Hertel

 I was driving down I-95 from North Miami one day, and I saw a depressingly tacky yellow and purple billboard advertising an upcoming LeAnn Rimes show at the Madi Gras Casino in Hallandale beach.
-I found it kind of odd that someone as accomplished as LeAnn—she’s sold millions of albums, won two Grammy awards, and had 13 number one singles, all before the age of 31—would be playing a show at the type of place where people play poker and wait to die.
-Then I realized that I knew virtually nothing about singer-songwriter LeAnn Rimes Cibrian’s current situation in life.
+I found it kind of odd that someone as accomplished as LeAnn – she’s sold millions of albums, won two Grammy awards, and had 13 number one singles, all before the age of 31 – would be playing a show at the type of place where people play poker and wait to die.
+Then I realised that I knew virtually nothing about singer-songwriter LeAnn Rimes Cibrian’s current situation in life.

 Videos by VICE

 But, really, does anyone besides the tabloids give a shit?
 In the pantheon of musician publicity crimes, this one is pretty negligible.
 If you look past the tabloid ruckus and listen to some of the classic LeAnn Rimes hits, you’ll find a sublime and distinctive voice that rises above the dated beats, productions, and hilarious music videos to create this ethereal lonely feeling.
-I realize that few of you Noisey readers are doing your record shopping at Walmart—where her new albums are exclusively sold—and a LeAnn Rimes album or anything related probably doesn’t even register in your brains as real music.
+I realise that few of you Noisey readers are doing your record shopping at Walmart – where her new albums are exclusively sold – and a LeAnn Rimes album or anything related probably doesn’t even register in your brains as real music.
 The appeal, though, is substantial.
-The subtle—and insanely weird—way that she pronounces the word “Ticket” as teeeecket in “One Way Ticket” still gets to me.
+The subtle – and insanely weird – way that she pronounces the word “Ticket” as teeeecket in “One Way Ticket” still gets to me.
 Her croon on her first major song, “Blue,” is almost creepily timeless.
 Rimes’s career is also fascinatingly unique in that she signed her first record contract when she was 12, and the contract just ended this year.
 The girl’s a fucking natural talent, and she always has been.
 She’s lived through the history of modern country music.
 She is a person of value and worth, and she deserves respect.

-I got the chance to talk to her, and found her to be shockingly clear-headed, prescient, and observant of the attitudes around her—perhaps due to the bombardment of interviews she’s done surrounding the scandal, but nevertheless—she came off as a real chill-broette.
-Additionally, she really took time to analyze how child stars become the way they are, and sounds like she’s on the train to making some new shit.
+I got the chance to talk to her, and found her to be shockingly clear-headed, prescient, and observant of the attitudes around her – perhaps due to the bombardment of interviews she’s done surrounding the scandal, but nevertheless – she came off as a real chill-broette.
+Additionally, she really took time to analyse how child stars become the way they are, and sounds like she’s on the train to making some new shit.
 Read on to find out what’s on her mind:

 Noisey: So I was watching a lot of your early music videos from the 90s today.